 Despite such impediments, a number of states have sought to develop drug take-back programs.
-For example, legislation enacted in Maine authorized a drug mail-back program.354 The program was summarized by Christensen:
+For example, legislation enacted in Maine authorized a drug mail-back program.^{} Christenson summarized the program:

 Consumers mail unused or expired drugs in these packages to a single collection location run by the Maine Drug Enforcement Agency (MDEA).
 The MDEA then disposes of all returned drugs in an environmentally sound manner.
-A fund established and maintained by the MDEA and funded by private contributions pays the costs of the program.
-355
+A fund established and maintained by the MDEA and funded by private contributions pays the costs of the program.809

 Implementation of the Maine program encountered two problems.
-First, "although manufacturers regularly package and ship prescription drugs for consumption, it is much more difficult to have them shipped for disposal."
-356 Second, "due to the potentially high costs involved, it is unlikely that pharmaceutical companies would provide the necessary funds to run the entire program."
-357
+"First, although manufacturers regularly package and ship prescription drugs for consumption, it is much more difficult to have them shipped for disposal."370 "Second, due to the potentially high costs involved, it is unlikely that pharmaceutical companies would provide the necessary funds to run the entire program."371